Rackspace Cloud Sites Essentials - PHPmyAdmin Database Management Interface

 - Click the Features tab.

-- To view the details, click the hyperlink for the database, which should return a page like this:
+- To view the details, click the hyperlink for the database.

 - The server name is listed as Hostname under the Database Information section.